amitparag/Attention-Classification/README.md

     • mlp_dim            =  126

 Training a bigger model on 16 or 32 Gb RAM leads to the script getting automically killed.
-So, it will be better to train it on GPU/CPU clusters.
+So, if you want to try it, make sure you have access to compute clusters and adapt the code for gpu.
+Should be fairly straightforward.

 ## Certain problems you may face